 It's a Spring Thing!
 Healthy Tips for the New Season

 To say New Englanders are ready for spring is an understatement.
-After the last few weeks of snowstorms and lawns covered in snow that refuses to melt, the first day of spring is a welcome occasion.
+No matter what the winter is like, the first day of spring is always a welcome occasion.
 Many may find this season to be a motivator for change, as the sunshine and warmer weather tends to reenergize us and inspire action.
 Whether that action is for physical health, mental health, or for reconnecting with friends and family, springtime will undoubtedly improve overall mood and energies.

 We’re sure you’ve been anticipating a thorough house/garage cleaning after the long winter months concluded.
 While this may seem like a laborious chore, tidying up your living space will make your home and mind feel clearer.
 Just as organizing your home will make spaces feel larger and cleaner, this act will have a similar effect on your mental health.
 Clearing clutter and putting your things where they belong and out of your path will help you clear your mind and check items off your mental checklist.